exact-payments/merchant-demo-exactjs-spring-boot/README.md

 The `updateTotal()` is a simple Javascript code to capture the events of the shopper adding items to their shopping cart and calculating the total amount before checkout.
-The `pay()` is the JavaScript code that POSTs to the `CheckoutController` that renders the payment page powered by ExactJS.
+The `pay()` is the JavaScript code that POSTs to the `CheckoutController` that renders the payment page powered by CSIPayJS.

 ### 3. Rendering the payment form with CSIPayJS